 To the rear of the cottage, is a large, private garden with a hot tub on a raised deck, a summer house, with a double sofa bed, a seating/dining area, and an artificial-grass lawn where you can relax on deckchairs and enjoy an evening drink.
 Parking for up to three cars is available at the front of the cottage.

 Once you have settled into Stable Cottage you can decide what you want to do, probably a mix of relaxing in your comfortable space and testing out the hot tub, enjoying the flora and fauna surrounding the farm and just soaking up the atmosphere.
 However, if you wish to explore you can walk around the estate and stroll along the Avon River to the local pub on the riverbank.
 Or for the more active, you can hire a bicycle from Clive and Serena (pre-booking required) head down the cycle path, which was once the old train track, to either Bath or Bristol – only 2 minutes from your accommodation.
 Both cities are full of interesting places to visit and activities for all ages!
-(See the ‘Bristol & Bath Guidebook’ at the end of the Welcome Guide.)
+(See the ‘Bristol & Bath Guidebook’.)

-Avon Farm rules: respect the 10mph limit around the farm; keep to the 20mph limit on Avon Lane; no outside noise after 10pm; no hot tub use after 10pm; and lastly, please notify the owners if any outside services have been booked (e.g. a chef or supermarket delivery).
+Avon Farm rules: respect the 10mph limit around the farm; keep to the 20mph limit on Avon Lane; no outside noise after 10pm; no hot tub use after 8pm; and lastly, please notify the owners if any outside services have been booked (e.g. a chef or supermarket delivery).
 When ordering a supermarket delivery choose Avon Farm on the drop-down address menu, and clearly write STABLE COTTAGE in the delivery instructions.
+No additional day guests, or overnight guests are allowed unless previously agreed with the owners.
+Please note, no music systems are allowed outside if they are causing a nuisance to other guests at the farm.

 One of the biggest benefits about staying on a farm is there’s loads to see and do without even leaving the site, it’s great for families, friends and couples alike!